How to buy Amcor (AMCR) shares in Australia

 Amcor's P/E ratio

-Amcor's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$2 billion.
+Amcor's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$1.9 billion (£1.5 billion).

-The EBITDA is a measure of a Amcor's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Amcor's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months

 Recently Amcor has paid out, on average, around 68.4% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 5.23% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Amcor shareholders could enjoy a 5.23% return on their shares, in the form of dividend payments.
 In Amcor's case, that would currently equate to about $0.493 per share.